LiamMacNeil/LiamMacNeil/README.md

 Ur beatha an clachan!

-Within you will find some data-oriented projects in the biological and geosciences.
-Biological oceanography, microbial ecology, species distribution models and some machine learning tools are considered.
+Within you will find some data-oriented projects in the biological and environmental sciences.
+Biological oceanography, microbial ecology, species distribution models and some machine learning tools are all considered.